Art Malik

-Athar ul-Haque Malik (اطہر الحق ملک; born 13 November 1952), known as Art Malik, is a British actor.
+Athar ul-Haque Malik (اطہر الحق ملک; born 13 November 1952), known as Art Malik, is a British-Pakistani actor.
 He achieved international fame in the 1980s through his starring and supporting roles in assorted British television serials and films.
 His breakout role was as Hari Kumar in the television serial The Jewel in the Crown (1984), which earned him a British Academy Television Award nomination for Best Actor.

 Malik starred as Zubin Khan on the BBC One medical drama Holby City (2003–2005), Francesc Gacet on Borgia (2011–2014), and Bunny Latif on Homeland (2014–2020).
 He is also well-known for his roles as Kamran Shah in the James Bond film The Living Daylights (1987) and the villain Salim Abu Aziz in the action comedy film True Lies (1994).

 Early life and education

 Malik was born Athar ul-Haque Malik on 13 November 1952 in Bahawalpur, Pakistan, the son of Zaibunisa and Mazhar ul-Haque Malik, a doctor who worked as an ophthalmic surgeon in Britain.
 When his father got a job as a surgeon in Moorfields Eye Hospital, Malik was brought to London in 1956, aged three.
-From the age of eleven, he attended Bec Grammar School in Tooting.
+From the age of eleven, he attended Bec School in Tooting.

-After an unsatisfactory stint of business studies and a term studying acting at the Questors Theatre, he won a scholarship to Guildhall School of Music and Drama.
-Before long, he was working with the Old Vic and Royal Shakespeare companies.
+Following an unsatisfactory stint of business studies and a term studying acting at The Questors Theatre, he won a scholarship to Guildhall School of Music and Drama.
+Before long, he was working with The Old Vic and Royal Shakespeare companies.